Ascent of Mont Ventoux on 2008-04-04

 |Ascent Type:||Successful Summit Attained|

-The summit area is somewhat spoiled by buildings, antennae, etc, but great views south over Provence & north to the Alps.
-Of course the classic way to ascend this iconic mountain is on a bicycle (it is frequently included on the Tour de France) and a few hardy Frenchmen were attempting this despite having to portage over all the snow!
+The summit area is somewhat spoiled by buildings, antennae, etc, but at least at this time of year it was pretty much deserted and the great views south over Provence and north to the Alps were absolutely gorgeous.
+Of course the classic way to ascend this iconic mountain is on a bicycle (it is frequently included on the Tour de France) and even at this time of year a few hardy Frenchmen were attempting this despite having to portage over all the snow!

 The summit area of Mont Ventoux.
 Highest mountain in Vaucluse and famous ascent on the Tour de France (2008-04-04).
 Photo by Peter Stone.